 Dan Calegari has a long-time track record as an engaged New Hampshire citizen working on both the community level and in the world of electoral politics at home and abroad.
 Dan served as a Peace Corps Volunteer in a small town in Northeast Iran during the late 1970′s, later returning to Iran as a Language Proficency Examiner for a private company.
 Once back in the states, he worked as a community organizer for Community Action establishing a 10-site food co-operative serving over 1000 families in rural NH.
 In 1988, Dan established Barwind Corporation in Manchester.
 He ran that small business, which specialized in home window replacement and siding, for nearly 20 years.
 During those years, Dan served as the Volunteer Development Director for the NH Autism Society, and has been a long-time volunteer for the Spaulding Youth Center in Tilton.
 Presently, he is serving as the Manchester Coordinator for Southern New Hampshire Services, working mostly with refugee-related programs.
 Dan worked on six presidential campaigns and virtually every congressional and gubernatorial race in NH since 1975.
 Before joining the Southern New Hampshire Services team, he served as Special Assistant for Constituent Services for Senator Jeanne Shaheen.
 Originally from western Massachusetts, Dan came to NH in the 1970s where he lived first in the north country, later relocating to Deerfield, where he and his wife, Libby, raised their two, now adult-aged, sons.
 Dan and Libby currently live in Manchester.

 Newton Kershaw, III is CEO of Elm Grove Companies, a vertically integrated real estate investment company.
 He is formally educated in Economics and Finance having graduated Magna Cum Laude from Syracuse University and with honors from an overseas program of study in International Finance and Banking at Oxford University.
 He completed the Harvard Business School Real Estate Executive Seminar.
 His career started in the investment banking industry in New York City at Lehman Brothers where he worked in the mortgage trading group securitizing residential mortgage backed securities.
 He then spent a number of years in the commercial real estate brokerage with Stebbins Commercial Properties before focusing full time on the growth of Elm Grove Companies.
 Newton is former two-time Chairman of the Board of the Manchester Development Corporation and a Trustee of the Manchester Historic Association.
 He is a past board member of the Manchester Young Professionals Network, past Green Buildings Committee Chair at the Greater Manchester Chamber of Commerce and past Finance Committee Member at The Moore Center Services, Inc., the area non-profit agency supporting individuals with developmental disabilities and acquired brain disorders.
-Newton lives in Manchester with his wife and their two children, both of whom attend Mill Falls.
+Newton lives in Manchester; both of his children attended Mill Falls.